pclifford/borderlands2/README.md

     python savefile.py -m backpack=27 old.sav new.sav

+Or to set the backpack to the maximum size achievable in-game (which is 39):

+    python savefile.py -m backpack old.sav new.sav

 Set the size of your character's bank, and the corresponding number of purchased bank SDUs: